 Passport, Visa, and Sealed Immigrant Packet - We will place your immigrant visa on a page in your passport.
 Please review your visa to make sure there are no spelling errors.
-We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
+If we give you a sealed envelope containing documents, you must take the envelope with you and give it to the U.S. immigration authorities when you arrive in the United States for the first time.

 Do not open this envelope.
 You must carry it with you; do not put it in your checked luggage.
+If you receive X-rays during your medical examination, take those with you to the United States as part of your permanent health record..